abraham24arthur/student-specialization-recommendation-system/README.md

 # Student Specialization Recommendation System

+## 🚀 Why This Project Matters

+In many universities, students struggle to choose the right specialization due to lack of data-driven guidance.
+Decisions are often based on intuition rather than evidence.

+This project demonstrates how student performance data can be used to generate meaningful recommendations using both rule-based logic and distance-based algorithms.

 ## 📌 Overview
 This project aims to recommend suitable specializations for students based on their academic performance.
 It compares a rule-based approach with a Manhattan Distance method to provide data-driven recommendations.